man i love crayon. 2002

 Where have the birds gone?

-Gone is all their song.
+Gone is all

 No light, all night,